wireservice/agate/docs/cookbook/sql.rst

 GROUP BY
 ========

-journalism's :meth:`.Table.group_by` works slightly different than SQLs.
+agate's :meth:`.Table.group_by` works slightly different than SQLs.
 It does not require an aggregate function.
 Instead it returns :py:class:`.TableSet`.
 To see how to perform the equivalent of a SQL aggregate, see below.

 .. code-block:: python